majorimi/blazor-components/.github/docs/Loading.md

 The component works by subscribing to `OnInitializedAsync` Blazor event.
 Usually all Blazor pages should subscribe to this event.
 And fetch page content on that event handler e.g. by making async HTTP calls to a server.
-You can skip that event registration when subcribed to `OnLoading` event of LoadingPage component.
+You can skip that event registration when subscribed to `OnLoading` event of LoadingPage component.
 Just write your async method and place all initializer code here (in the code example `LoadPageData()`).

 In this case when `LoadingPage` component got initialized it will show the overlay `<div>` with your specified `LoadingContent`.
 Component will call your `async` event handler and use `await` to wait for method execution.